Sudo-Chamroeun/FIS-Toolbox/README.md

-Tos drink!
-Link to access script
-Run Powershell as administrator and past the link:
+Run Powershell as administrator and past the link:"irm fistoolbox.automizze.us | iex"

-irm fistoolbox.automizze.us | iex